 The Privy Council of Canada approved Orders in Council permitting Canadian Indigenous

 persons to become enfranchised starting with the Indian Act of 1876.
 An enfranchised person lost their status as an Indigenous person when they were enfranchised.
 An Indigenous woman and her minor unmarried children became enfranchised when

-We have photographed these enfranchisement Orders in Council from 1878 to 1965 and indexed the names of the persons contained in them.
+We have photographed these enfranchisement Orders in Council from 1878 to 1969 and indexed the names of the persons contained in them.
 The names include not only the enfranchised

-To order a photograph of the enfranchisement Order in Council containing a name you see in the list on this page or to ask any questions,
+order a photograph of the enfranchisement Order in Council containing a name you see in these lists or to ask any questions, please contact us at:

 We charge $10 to send a photograph of an Enfranchisement Order in Council.